 This brief overview is covered in depth during our Fire Extinguisher Training Courses.
 During fire and safety training, employees learn about opportunities for extinguishing fires.
 They also learn about the equipment that is suitable for their use.
 This includes fire extinguishers.
 FCF can provide fire safety training including how to use a Fire Extinguisher to businesses Australia wide.

 As you can see there is a great deal to discuss with regards to Fire Extinguishers in the Australian Workplace.
 There are different types of extinguishers for different types of fires, it is important to keep up to date with fire extinguisher service schedules and fire extinguisher training so all workers are prepared in the case of an emergency.
-For all this and more when it comes to Fire Protection Equipment, Contact FCF Today.
+For all this and more when it comes to Fire Protection Equipment, visit FCF Today.

-Essential Fire Extinguisher FAQs for Any Building
+Essential Fire Extinguisher FAQs For Any Building

 Understanding how to use Fire Extinguishers is important for anyone that might have to prevent a fire.
 Below are some of the top Fire Extinguisher FAQs people may have that can help them understand how to prepare for an emergency and what to do in an emergency.
 The Fire Protection Authority of Australia provides more information on Fire Extinguishers.

-How Many Extinguishers are Necessary?
+How Many Extinguishers Are Necessary?

 The number of extinguishers necessary depends on the size of the building and the types of hazards that might be in the building.
 Where there may be fires from trash, wood, paper, and any other combustible materials, there should be a fire extinguisher every 75 feet.
 Where there may be fires from flammable or combustible liquids, there should be fire extinguishers every 50 feet.
 These are the maximum distances recommended and they can be closer together if necessary inside a building.
 There needs to be enough Fire Extinguishers accessible in case of an emergency.

-What Type of Fire Extinguisher is Needed?
+What Type Of Fire Extinguisher Is Needed?

 This is going to depend on the type of fire that could occur in the building.
 Different types of fire extinguishers work with different classes of fires so it's important to know what classes of fires the building could potentially have in it to determine the types of extinguishers needed for the building.

-Should There Be More Than One Type of Extinguisher in a Building?
+Should There Be More Than One Type Of Extinguisher In A Building?

 Again, this would depend on the potential classes of fires that could occur.
 It is possible that more than one type of fire extinguisher will be needed in a building depending on what is stored in the building and what type of business it is.
 The building owner will need to be aware of this to ensure they have the proper types of extinguishers in their buildings.

-Where Should the Fire Extinguisher be Located?
+Where Should The Fire Extinguisher Be Located?

 Every fire extinguisher needs to be located in an area that is easy to find and access.
 All occupants of the building should know where the fire extinguishers are and should be able to easily find them so they can quickly get to them in case there is a fire.
 There should not be any empty location, even for a short while when one of the fire extinguishers will need to be repaired or replaced.
 An empty location can make it more time-consuming for a person to find one and could mean the fire is no longer able to be controlled by the fire extinguisher once one is found.

-Is There Training Necessary to Learn to Use a Fire Extinguisher?
+Is There Training Necessary To Learn To Use A Fire Extinguisher?

 It is a good idea for those who may need to use the fire extinguisher to be trained on how to choose the right fire extinguisher and how to use it if there is an emergency situation.
 This helps them to be able to use the correct fire extinguisher and to take the proper steps to have a higher chance of stopping the fire.
 It also helps them learn what other fire safety equipment can be used with the fire extinguisher and how to tell if the fire is not too large for the fire extinguisher to be successful.

-Does a Fire Extinguisher Need to be Inspected?
+Does A Fire Extinguisher Need To Be Inspected?

 Yes.
 All fire extinguishers in the building should be inspected every six months.
 This fire equipment maintenance includes other types of fire safety equipment as well so they can all be done during the same inspection.
 It's a good idea to do an inspection once a month to ensure the fire extinguishers are in place and have not been used.
 The monthly inspections don't require the help of a professional, though there should be a professional to carry out the inspections.

-Who Can Perform a Fire Extinguisher Service?
+Who Can Perform A Fire Extinguisher Service?

 The person who is going to do the inspection should be properly trained to carry out the inspection.
 Although there are no laws requiring training or licensing, it's recommended the inspection is done by someone who is trained, licensed, and insured.
 For information on fire safety equipment consult a professional fire safety company such as FCF.
 We are licensed and insured and can solve problems and maintenance issues which may arise during the inspection.

-Does a Fire Extinguisher Need to be Pressure Tested?
+Does A Fire Extinguisher Need To Be Pressure Tested?

 Fire extinguishers can degrade over time.
 A pressure test means they will be emptied and then taken apart to be inspected to ensure they are still functional.
 They'll then be put back together and refilled.
 This needs to be done once every five years and is a more thorough inspection than the one that is done routinely.

-Is There a Way to Tell if the Fire Extinguisher Has Been Used?
+Is There A Way To Tell If The Fire Extinguisher Has Been Used?

 There is not always a way to tell if the fire extinguisher has been used.
 However, one method of figuring this out is to look at the fire extinguisher's hose to see if there is any powder at the end of it.
 If there is, it has likely been used and will need to be inspected and refilled.

-When is it Safe to Use a Fire Extinguisher?
+When Is It Safe To Use A Fire Extinguisher?

 It is safe to use a fire extinguisher when the fire is still small.
 Although they can cover quite a bit of space before running out, it's a better idea to leave and seek a safe area if the fire becomes too large or starts to spread despite the fire extinguisher.

-Need Help With Fire Extinguishers for Your Business?
+Need Help With Fire Extinguishers For Your Business?